 The next bump up the budget ladder, the Horizon T303, has a 325-pound user weight limit that's better than some of the more expensive treadmills we evaluated.

-Together, these criteria determine how comfortable and enjoyable your workouts will be — and that, in turn, determines whether you'll actually use your treadmill.
+Together, these criteria determine how comfortable and enjoyable your workouts will be — and that, in turn, determines whether you'll use your treadmill.
 The last thing you want is for your fitness investment to turn into an expensive coat rack.

 The gold standard for runners is a 22"x60" tread belt — enough space to accommodate almost any stride.
 You'll see shorter and narrower belts on budget-priced machines or those meant more for walking and jogging than full-out running.

 Motor-adjust incline capability of up to 15% is pretty standard on mid-range treadmills nowadays, with budget models sometimes offering lesser motor-adjust options or manual adjustments.
-Increasingly, mid-range and high-end treadmills also offer some limited decline capability to simulate the feel of running down a slight slope.
+Increasingly, mid-range and high-end treadmills also offer limited decline capability to simulate the feel of running down a slight slope.

 If you're willing to pass on high-tech entertainment options like HD touchscreens and interactive workouts, you can save a lot of money on your treadmill purchase.
-But if it's those entertainment features that motivate you to run or walk, don't skimp here — getting the right interactive features could be the difference between actually using your treadmill or turning it into an expensive coat rack.
+But if it's those entertainment features that motivate you to run or walk, don't skimp here — getting the right interactive add-ons could be the difference between actually using your treadmill or turning it into an expensive coat rack.

 Other specs to consider